Sir-Batman/ros-wsl-install-guide/README.md

 ## Install Ubuntu Distro

 1. Open the Microsoft Store and choose Ubuntu 16.04.
-Link [here](https://www.microsoft.com/store/apps/9pjn388hp8c9)
+The link to Ubuntu 16.04 is provided [here](https://www.microsoft.com/store/apps/9pjn388hp8c9) for convenience.

 2. Press `Get`

-3. Initialize the distro by following the instruction from [here](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) copied below
+3. Initialize the distro by following the instructions from [here](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) copied below

 4. Launch the distro from the Microsoft Store page and wait for it to finish installing...